org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 Stream ID
 :   If the status is success, then this is the Stream ID that the upstream should use when sending packets under the auspices of the Visa.
 This is the Final Stream ID.
 If the status indicates a failure, then this is the Offered Stream ID from the Stream ID Request; the requester uses this to determine which Request has failed and take appropriate action.
 (Note that the ZDP header always contains the offered ID).

-    The length of this field is controlled by the ZPR Configuration.
-Its length is the same as the Stream ID field in the ZPR header.
-In the baseline configuration it is 4 bytes long.
+    The length of this field is determined by the Hello Response TLV.

 If an Upstream Forwarder receives a Stream ID Response from a Downstream Forwarder and the Offered Stream ID in the response contains a Stream ID for a Stream that does not exist (perhaps it was deleted due to some deferred error) then the Upstream MUST silently discard the Response.
 Further, the Upstream MUST NOT send a ZDP message specifying the non-existent Stream to any other ZPR entity (This avoids packet storms).